-- Ph.D. (dual-title) Architecture and Human Dimensions of Natural Resources & the Environment: successfully defended March 2017.
+- Ph.D. (dual-title) Architecture and Human Dimensions of Natural Resources & the Environment.
+2017.
 Pennsylvania State University.

 Advisers: Dr. C.A.
 Cole & A.E.
 Luloff.
 Dissertation: A community landscape theory of pro-environmental behavior: the effects of environmental values and community interaction on residential energy consumption in two Pennsylvania towns.

 - MS Landscape Architecture.
 2011.
 Pennsylvania State University.

 Thesis: Measuring heterogeneity in neighborhoods: the relationship between ecologic principles and physical design attributes in Greendale, WI.

 - BLA.
 2005.
 Pennsylvania State University.